 In-home nursing is provided to patients who prefer to stay at home but need professional support for their physical or chronic conditions.
 In-home nursing agencies can provide qualified professional nurses to care for patients at home and enable them to recover peacefully and comfortably.

-This approach allows patients to receive care and attention without the hassle of travel and waiting in line.
-A wide range of services are provided, including medication administration, nursing care, and wound care procedures.
+This approach allows patients to receive care and attention without the hassle of traveling and waiting in line.
+Many services are provided, including medication administration, nursing care, and wound care procedures.

 PBJ Reporting for Residential Care Home Facilities

 Residential care home facilities or group homes are usually shared by 20 or fewer residents, where rooms may be private or shared.
 Many long-term care services in residential facilities are offered to people who need full-time assistance.